 (1) LOT OPERATORS (each position = two people):

 These positions are for two people, and both of you need to be healthy, active adults, and at least one of you needs to be strong enough physically to wrestle heavy trees occasionally or assist with loading trees onto car tops or into the back of pickups or car trunks.

 Each year we operate approximately 15 retail sales locations, each staffed with two Lot Operators who “live” on location in their own RV.
-This year that will be from November 2 through clean-up, which can be shortly before Christmas if we sell out early (which is always our goal), or shortly after Christmas.
+Contracts run from the 1st or 2nd weeks in November through clean-up, which can be shortly before Christmas if we sell out early (which is always our goal), or shortly after Christmas.

-Orientation and training will be conducted on Saturday, November 9 for new Operators, and a second, follow-up training meeting for everyone – new and returning – on Sunday, November 17.
+Orientation and training will be conducted for each new Operator, and a second, follow-up training meeting for everyone – new and returning – on the next weekend, dates to be announced.
 There will be demonstrations, instruction in “how-tos” of equipment and office procedures.
 It’s an all-day meeting, we swap ideas, and take a lunch break mid-day.
 You’ll be provided with everything you need to have a successful and profitable season.

 Lot assembly begins soon after, then trees start arriving, and our first official day of sales is the day after Thanksgiving.

 We pay a base salary with commissions, bonuses, and incentives.
 Payment is made at the end of the season with a 1099 furnished for tax purposes.
 We furnish all hookups (you only provide whatever propane you use).
 Electrical hookups are 200 amp panels with 50-amp RV service.